mozillascience/studyGroup/lessons/git/collaboration/lesson.md

 git clone [repo-url]
 git pull // syncs latest version from the master repo to your local repo
 // edit code
-git add [file] // stages code for commit (git remove does no unstage, it stages a deletion, we'll get to unstaging in a bit) git commit // create a record of the changes you've made git push // sync your local changes to the master repo
+git add [file] // stages code for commit (git remove does not unstage, it stages a deletion, we'll get to unstaging in a bit) git commit // create a record of the changes you've made git push // sync your local changes to the master repo
 ~~~